khusmann/bt-ht-n76/README.md

 [this page](https://html-preview.github.io/?url=https://github.com/khusmann/bt-ht-n76/blob/main/simple_connect.html).

 DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY DAMAGE YOU DO TO YOUR DEVICE.
-BY USING THIS YOU UNDERSTAND THIS IS SUPER EXPERIMENTAL SOFTWARE.
+BY USING THIS YOU UNDERSTAND THIS IS SUPER EXPERIMENTAL SOFTWARE AND ARE RESPONSIBLE FOR ANY CONSEQUENCES.

 Click "Connect to bluetooth device" and find your device, and it should connect.
 I have two example commands ready to send -- the one to enable APRS reports, and